nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 After they were cut, I gave them a light sanding on their ends then stained them in 'Red Mahogany'.

+When the stain is dry, coat your piece in poly and follow the instructions on the label.

 ### Step 5:

 Drilling the holes for the dowels was easily the most time-consuming part.
 I suggest getting a drill guide to help your drill go in straight otherwise you'll have to shape your holes repeatedly to make sure the dowels are parallel with the base.
 Also, be sure to use a drill bit that is the same width as the dowels you use.
 I'm using 3/8" dowels, so I used a 3/8" bit to drill the holes.